astronomer/airflow-guides/guides/managing-dependencies.md

 **one_success:** fires as soon as at least one parent succeeds, it does not wait for all parents to be done <br>
 **dummy:** dependencies are just for show, trigger at will <br>

-TriggerRules are defined as Airlfow Utils:
+TriggerRules are defined as Airflow Utils:

 ## Different Use Cases